andrewtokpah/networkwalks-B082-week1-Cybersecurity-lab-setup/README.md

 5. **Technical Documentation**
    I learned that proper documentation is an essential part of professional cybersecurity work.
 Recording commands, configurations, screenshots, challenges, and solutions makes projects easier to understand, troubleshoot, reproduce, and improve.

+🛡️ **Security & Ethical Use**

+This laboratory is designed exclusively for **educational, authorized, and ethical cybersecurity training**.
+All activities should be performed responsibly and only within systems you own or have explicit permission to test.